 As mentioned above, central government establishes the multiplier to be used in calculating business rates and then there are rate relief schemes which some enterprises may be eligible for.

 How to Use a Business Rates Calculator

-Before using a Business Rate Calculator you will need to visit the VOA website to find the valuation for your property.
+Before using a business rate calculator you will need to visit the VOA website to find the valuation for your property.
 If you feel the valuation is unfair you can compare your business property to comparable properties and appeal the valuation if necessary.
-All the information you need is on the VOA website, so don’t despair.

-Therefore, a Business Rate Calculator would multiply the rateable value times the multiplier to arrive at a billable amount prior to any reliefs for which you may be eligible.
-You should know that ratings will be published at five year intervals, the latest list was published in 2010 so there will not be changes until 2015.
+Therefore, a business rate calculator would multiply the rateable value times the multiplier to arrive at a billable amount prior to any reliefs for which you may be eligible.
+You should know that ratings will be published at five year intervals, the latest list was published in 2015 so there will not be changed until 2020.
 Business rates are billed just before the end of each tax year and are for the upcoming fiscal year for April to March of the following year.

 Once you know the property’s valuation and the multiplier, simply enter that information into the appropriate fields of the online business rates calculator and you should have a fairly close estimation of what your bill is likely to be.